singularian/mdencode/docs/Build.md

 ### Build Mdencode

-A Makefile was provided for building Mdencode on Linux
+A Makefile was provided for building Mdencode on Linux and can also build on Windows.

-### Make getlibs

-make getlibs pulls the mdencode library dependencies

-$GOPATH/github.com/singularian/mdencode/build $ make all
+It uses the go modules to pull the dependencies.

 ### Make all